-Browsing will be reintroduced in some of our libraries.
+Browsing has been reintroduced in all of our libraries.
 We may still need to carry out individual site visits on some libraries, so it is always best to check in advance for the latest information about the library you intend to use.

-- Browsing will be available in some libraries.
+- Browsing will be available in all libraries.

 - No appointment will be necessary.

 - You may have to queue outside if the building is at capacity.

 - Initially, there will be a 15 minute dwell time per customer.

 - We will request details for track and trace.

 - Please use hand sanitiser on entering the library.

 - You will be asked to wear a face covering, as you would in a shop, unless you are in one of the exempt groups.